panoptesDev/panoptis-program-library/stake-pool/cli/README.md

 ## Scripts for setting up a stake pool

 Under `./scripts`, this repo also contains some bash scripts that are useful for setting up your own stake pool.
-These scripts require the Safecoin CLI tool suite, which can be downloaded by following the instructions at (https://docs.solana.com/cli/install-solana-cli-tools).
+These scripts require the Solcoin CLI tool suite, which can be downloaded by following the instructions at (https://docs.solana.com/cli/install-solana-cli-tools).
 Additionally, you must have a usable keypair, created at the default location using `safecoin-keygen new`.